inverseproblem/PestoSeis/JOSSpaper/paper.md

-The submodule `pestoseis.reflectionseismo` provides a series of routines for processing the resulting data using a number of methods which are commonly used in practice within seismology.
+The submodule `pestoseis.reflectionseismo` provides a series of routines for processing the resulting data using a number of methods which are commonly used in practice within seismology [@ozSeismicDataAnalysis2001].
 Examples of processing routines implemented within `PestoSeis` include arranging the data in shot gathers, generating a wiggle plot of the shot gathers, normal moveout (NMO) correction, correcting for geometrical spreading, and applying automatic gain control (AGC) to a shot gather (see figure \ref{geomspragc}).
 Furthermore, some functionalities which